-Having regard to Guideline 3 of the aforementioned Guidelines, irrespective of the specific model that insurance intermediaries have adopted for complaints-handling, it is considered best practice for insurance intermediaries to:
+Having regard to Guideline 3 of the aforementioned Guidelines, irrespective of the specific model that insurance intermediaries have adopted for complaintshandling, it is considered best practice for insurance intermediaries to:

-- Appoint one or more senior manager(s), as appropriate, with overall regulatory responsibility for the complaints management function or process; - (ii) Ensure the necessary internal flows of information and reporting lines for complaints management, as appropriate; - (iii) Control the effective and efficient treatment of complaints.
+- (i) Appoint one or more senior manager(s), as appropriate, with overall regulatory responsibility for the complaints management function or process; - (ii) Ensure the necessary internal flows of information and reporting lines for complaints management, as appropriate; - (iii) Control the effective and efficient treatment of complaints.

 It is recognised that, in small intermediaries (especially sole traders), it might not be possible for an insurance intermediary to structure its internal organisation in such a way that it has a separate complaints management unit.
-However, insurance intermediaries should still ensure that they operate in a manner that ensures that complaints are handled fairly and impartially and they identify and mitigate conflicts of interest.
+However, insurance intermediaries should still ensure that they operate in a manner that ensures that complaints are handled fairly and impartially and (with the exception of insurance intermediaries that are sole traders) they identify and mitigate conflicts of interest.